top of page

 • Developing physical skills.

 We believe all children should be free to follow their play in a safe environment with adults who can positively support their play.
-We implement the following procedures to ensure that this type of play is appropriately supported:

-• Use superhero play to tell stories
+• Use superhero play to tell stories, encouraging narrative skills, empathy and problem-solving

 • Look at real life heroes who help the children.
-Talk about what makes somebody a hero.
-Create our own display of heroes in the children’s lives
+Talk about what makes somebody a hero, promoting positive role models and British values such as kindness, responsibility and helping others.